In this guide we’ll take a look at the best Artificial Christmas Trees for the UK market.

 A flimsy base that doesn’t support its own weight is a disaster.
 Imagine it falling on Auntie Vera’s head or collapsing onto a toddler.
 A study metal stand ensures it won’t topple over or lean when your ornaments are in place.

 A weighted base or stand also protects against the dreaded cat attack.
 ‘Christmas Tree O Christmas tree, Your Ornaments are History’, sings Fluffy as she scales the heights and your vintage baubles smash on the hardwood floor.

 Spend As Much As You Can

 Cheap artificial trees can look properly fake and their quality is often poor.
-I know it’s a drain on your anaemic Christmas time pocket, but choose well and this tree can last a decade.
+I know it’s a drain on your anaemic Christmas time pocket, but the best artificial Christmas trees can last a decade.